Ellisande/mockolate/README.md

 ```

 ## Asynchronous Promise Stubbing
-Its simple to mock out functions that are expected to return a promise.
-Simply use `then.promise.to` examples below:

 ### Resolve a Promise With a Value
 Ask the mocked function to return a resolved promise with `then.promise.to.return(value)`